-The Tennessee JSHS, one of forty-eight regional JSHS programs, is administered by the University of Tennessee, Knoxville, and is based in the Office of Research and Engagement.
-In addition to the Office of Research and Engagement, other supporters include the College of Arts and Sciences, College of Education, Health, and Human Sciences, the Tickle College of Engineering, UT-ORNL Science Alliance, and UT-Battelle, manager of the Oak Ridge National Laboratory through contract with the Department of Energy.
+The Tennessee JSHS, one of forty-eight regional JSHS programs, is administered by the University of Tennessee, Knoxville, and is based in the Office of Undergraduate Admissions.
+In addition to the Office of Undergraduate Admissions, judges are provided by the University of Tennessee, Knoxville College of Arts and Sciences and UT-Battelle, the management contractor of the Oak Ridge National Laboratory on behalf of the US Department of Energy.
 Students must compete in a regional JSHS in order to become eligible for the national JSHS.

 Tennessee high school students (grades 9 – 12) enrolled in a public, private, or home school interested in STEM studies can participate either as a presenter or as a student delegate.
-The Tennessee Junior Science and Humanities Symposium will be March 5- 6, 2020, at the Crowne Plaza, Knoxville.
 Up to five (5) high school students and one teacher from each high school may participate.
 Students must be a citizen or permanent resident of the United States or U.S. territory.

 While literary review or library research is a part of the research process, secondary research alone is not appropriate for the TJSHS.
 The written and oral reports should present the results of original research carried out by the student.